Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 Working and testing external devices is the next stage.
 Writing and modifying some codes is also required to personalize some functionalities.

-Finally, a graphical user interphase will be created and the project will be tested using the real life scenarios over some period of time.
+Finally, a graphical user interface will be created and the project will be tested using the real life scenarios over some period of time.

 The phasing is presented in more details in [Appendix 2](#appendix-2-phasing-and-timing-of-the-project).